-The type of coupling configuration is primarily determined by the network topological and the desired level of availability (see table 35).
+The type of coupling configuration is primarily determined by the network topological and the desired level of availability (see table 38).

-Table 35: Selection criteria for the configuration types for redundant coupling
+Table 38: Selection criteria for the configuration types for redundant coupling

 One-Switch coupling Two-Switch coupling Two-Switch coupling with Control line Application The 2 devices are in impractical topological positions.
 Therefore, putting a link between them would involve a lot of effort for two-Switch coupling.
 The 2 devices are in practical topological positions.
 Installing a control line would involve a lot of effort.
 The 2 devices are in practical topological positions.
 Installing a control line would not involve much effort.
-Disadvantage If the Switch configured for the redundant coupling becomes inoperable, then no connection remains between the networks. the 2 devices to the More effort for connecting the two devices to the network (compared with one-Switch and two-Switch coupling).
+Disadvantage If the Switch configured for the redundant coupling becomes inoperable, then no connection remains between the networks.
+More effort for connecting the 2 devices to the network (compared with one-Switch coupling).
+More effort for connecting the two devices to the network (compared with one-Switch and two-Switch coupling).
 Advantage Less effort involved in connecting the 2 devices to the network (compared with two-Switch coupling).
 When one of the devices configured for the redundant coupling becomes inoperable, the coupled networks are still connected.
 When one of the devices configured for the redundant coupling becomes inoperable, the coupled networks are still connected.
 The partner determination between the coupling devices occurs more secure and faster than without the control line.